jhipster/jhipster-sample-app-gradle/README.md

 ## Building for production

-To optimize the sampleGradle client for production, run:
+To optimize the jhipsterGradleSampleApplication client for production, run:

     ./gradlew -Pprod clean bootRepackage